 Even the most energy-efficient furnace won't work properly if it's connected to leaky ductwork.
 For this step, you will need to bring in a professional.
 I suggest having your home's climate system checked at least once a year.
 There are some things you can keep an eye out for during your DIY Home energy audit.

 PRO TIP: When purchasing filters, try to buy ones that can be re-used and cleaned.
 Disposable filers are so yesterday!
-Look for permanent electrostatic filters.
+Look for washable electrostatic filters.

 Get Rid of Old Appliances (responsibly)